LifeJunkieRaj/RecreationCompass/README.md

 After creating a directory for your project and creating two folders within it, a frontend and backend folder...

+1. Install Node

-First, install Nodejs at nodejs.org/EN/
+Install Nodejs at nodejs.org/EN/

+2.

-Second, cd into the backend directory...
+CD into the backend/server directory

+3. Open Project

-Third, open project folder in vscode
+Open project folder in vscode (command is code .)

+4. Install Express

-Fourth, while still in the backend directory, do the following commands:
+While still in the backend directory, do the following commands:

   * npm
   ```sh